Salesforce API Landscape

 SOAP API

 XML-based API using WSDL contracts.
-Provides the same data access as REST but with stronger typing and full metadata access.
+Same data access as REST, but with stronger typing and full metadata access.

 Key Characteristics